Data and codes for meta-analyses

 Macroeconomics Micro and experimental economics Energy and environmental economics International economics Labor and education economics Financial economics

-The site and research presented here has been supported by by the Czech Science Foundation (project 21-09231S) and the Institute for Research on the Socioeconomic Impact of Diseases and Systemic Risks (SYRI, project LX22NPO5101) funded by the European Union—Next Generation EU.
+The site and research presented here has been supported by the Czech Science Foundation (project 24-11583S) and the Institute for Research on the Socioeconomic Impact of Diseases and Systemic Risks (SYRI, project LX22NPO5101) funded by the European Union—Next Generation EU.